 For example, a CMMS may contain fields for problem, failure, cause, root cause, solution, or action verb/noun combinations, etc. For each field, there may be 40 or 50 possibilities, and probably more.
 This just makes it take longer to complete the work order and often leads to more specific codes being added, thus making the recording process even more complicated.

 An important aspect to documenting work is simplifying the process.
 Use codes that are broad in nature, and relevant to the process environment wherever possible.
 An invaluable source of these codes is a review of historical activities that probably exist on manual records.
 Causes can be derived from work descriptions entered even if they are only to categorize parts problems from electrical, leaks, adjustments, etc.

-The better and more consistently recording of repair activities is done, the greater potential for yielding greater and more specific information about the operation, in both qualitative and quantitative terms.
+The better and more consistent recording of completed repair work orders, the greater potential for yielding greater and more specific information about the operation, in both qualitative and quantitative terms.
 The more quickly this can be done, the sooner actual activities will be reported into the CMMS, and a useful history will be built that can be more easily analyzed through statistical methods.